will-mcintyre04/multi-thread-os/README.md

 - **Second Thread**: Similar to the first, but prints "Thread 2".
 - **Thread with Parameters**: A thread that accepts parameters and prints them in a loop.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
-Contributions, bug fixes, and feature suggestions are always welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments